cambridge-ceu/GitHub-matters/docs/README.md

    * [Markdown Guide](https://www.markdownguide.org/), [Markdown reference](https://support.typora.io/Markdown-Reference/) by [Typora](https://typora.io/).
    * [Read the Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/) and [jekyll-rtd-theme](http://jekyllthemes.org/themes/jekyll-rtd-theme/) ([web](https://jekyll-rtd-theme.rundocs.io/))

-CAUTION -- there are issues under cardio on GitHub synchronisation so it is appropriate to use `git pull` but not `git push` which can replace files on the server with empty ones for no reasons.
+CAUTION (legacy) -- there are issues under cardio on GitHub synchronisation so it is appropriate to use `git pull` but not `git push` which can replace files on the server with empty ones for no reasons.
 Sometimes it is necessary to disable the pop-up window as described in [NOTES.md](NOTES.md).

 ## Policies